8th July 2017

 17th June 2017

-So, having dispatched all our current commissions and orders, a couple of days ago we headed off to the beautiful Greek Island of Lesvos for a few days of relaxation.
-But it seems that relaxation was not on the cards: there was a small earthquake, and Bev managed to drop the Tentacle Studio mobile phone in the water!
-While the earthquake (5.3 on the richter scale) didn't do much damage in our area- just a few loose rocks tumbled from the edge of the Molyvos castle- the same is not true of the Tentacle Studio phone!
-So for the next couple of weeks, if you need to contact us, please call Mike's mobile on the number below!
+Having dispatched all our current commissions and orders, a few days ago we jetted off to the beautiful Greek Island of Lesvos for some much needed rest.
+But it seems that relaxation was not on the cards: there was a small earthquake (5.3 on the richter scale).
+And while the earthquake didn't do much damage in our area- just a few loose rocks tumbled from the edge of the Molyvos castle- Bev managed to drop the Tentacle Studio mobile phone in the water!
+It's Driping wet, totally dead.
+Oh dear.

 18th May 2017

 We just made these furry panda heads to help IT company Dropbox celebrate their 10th anniversary.
 Thanks to Nikki Braume for organising the event, and sharing the photos.

 Continuing the theme of furry animals with teeth, we made some more wolf heads this week!